-For those App developers/companies who are still considering using BaaS, there are many questions and decision data points which they might have to consider before deciding on whether to go the BaaS way or not.
-Listed below are some of the points, which might help the App developer to decide objectively.
-These points might also help him/her to decide on which BaaS Service Provider is right for his/her needs.
+With Backend-as-a-Service, developers get to focus more on their app functionality and user experience rather than spending time, money, and effort on developing and maintaining the backend.
+Most apps are being developed along with the supporting, or employee or partner apps and their update release cycle needs to short and the new features have to be rolled our frequently in order to handle rising customer expectations.
+If you’re still contemplating using BaaS, there may be questions and decision data points that you might have to consider before deciding on whether to got BaaS or not.
+Listed below are some of the points, which might help you to decide objectively.
+These points may also help you to decide on which BaaS Service Provider is right for your needs:

 1. Time to Market

-The rate at which new Apps are coming in to the market is phenomenal.
-If one tries to depict the number of Apps coming out in the market in the last three years on a chart, it will surely look like a “Hockey Stick”.
+The rate at which new apps are coming into the market is phenomenal.
+If you try to depict the number of apps coming out on the market in the last few years on a chart, it will surely look like a “Hockey Stick”.
 Apps today have to be developed in record time.
-In today’s day and age if an App takes more than a few weeks or months to launch, it might be just too late.
-Even after one has released the App and has got the first mover advantage, new updates have to be released in the shortest possible time to keep ahead of the competition.
-New Apps are mushrooming from all over the world on a daily basis.
-If one just searches for Chess on any of the App Stores/Marketplace one will find 100s of Chess Apps.
-You think of an App idea and it is most likely there will be an App in that space.
+In today’s day and age, if an app takes more than a few weeks or months to launch, it might be just too late.
+Even after you have released your app and it has got the first mover advantage, new updates have to be released in the shortest possible time to stay ahead of the competition.
+New apps are mushrooming from all over the world on a daily basis.
+If you happen to search for chess on any of the app stores, you will find 100s of Chess apps.
+You think of an app idea and most likely there will already be an app for that idea, if not more.

-Most BaaS providers also provide Custom code deployment on the cloud which enables App developers to write their own API without the need to buy and maintain servers.
+Some BaaS providers also provide custom cloud code deployment which enables app developers to write their own API without the need to buy and maintain servers.
 Custom Code on the cloud can help them to write their own API which is not supported by the BaaS provider or mash APIs at the backend so that they don’t have to make too many calls on the backend.

 2. Savings in Time and Cost

-Developing, buying cloud resources, managing and monitoring them is an expensive proposition.
-Let’s try to dig a little deeper into each of these sections though some of the points here qualify for a separate section but I’ll try to cover it here itself because of their strong inter-dependency.
+Developing, buying cloud resources, managing and monitoring, all of this make working on the backend as an expensive proposition.
+Let’s try to dig a little deeper into each of these sections, though some of the points here qualify for a separate section but I’ll try to cover them here itself because of their strong inter-dependency.

-Development: Resources have to be hired who have got requisite skill set to develop scalable server side code.
-The sheer time which it takes to develop even small features, increases the development cost e.g. Let’s take User Management, which is a pretty straightforward module.
-One needs to support authentication, authorization, role management, duplicate, expiration, locking of a user, ACL – Access Control List, User Analytics etc. Such a straightforward requirement also takes time and money to develop.
-Not to forget to the challenges to manage scale if your App suddenly becomes an overnight success.
+Development: Resources have to be hired that have the requisite skill set to develop scalable server side code.
+The sheer time which it takes to develop even small features increases the development cost, for example, let’s take User Management, which is a pretty straightforward module.
+One needs to support authentication, authorization, role management, duplicate, expiration, locking of a user, ACL – Access Control List, User Analytics etc. Such a straightforward requirement takes a lot of time and money to develop.
+Not to forget the challenges to manage scale if your app suddenly becomes an overnight success.

 Cloud Resources: Cloud Resources are expensive.
 Other than the development cost, the infrastructure cost is another area where lots of money gets spent at a monthly recurring level.
 Even before the App has been launched, during development and testing, i.e. pre-revenue … pre-beta stage one has to shell out hundreds of dollars, which can easily be reduced by using a BaaS provider.

-Monitoring: The App Servers, Database servers, Async Message Servers, Virtual Machines have to be continuously monitored for unexpected, unplanned and planned downtime, resource utilization, disk space etc. The backend architecture has to be robust to keep all your services live.
-If there is an incident and if some or all the services are down, corrective action has to be taken immediately by qualified support staff and services plus data has to be recovered to a stable state in the shortest possible time.
+Monitoring: The app & database servers along with async message servers & virtual machines have to be continuously monitored for unexpected, unplanned and planned downtime, resource utilization, disk space etc. The backend architecture has to be robust to keep all the services live.
+If there is an incident and if some or all the services are down, corrective action has to be taken immediately by qualified support staff and services plus data have to be recovered to a stable state in the shortest possible time.
 Setting up the standard procedures and resources to handle this process is also a lot of work and costs money.

 3. Supporting multiple devices and access channels

-There are plethora of examples where a Web App has been ported into a mobile App and there also a lot of examples, if not equal, where Mobile Apps have been ported to Web Apps.
-Within the Mobile App itself one needs to support multiple devices.
+There are plethora of examples where a web app has been ported into a mobile app and vice versa in many cases.
+Within the mobile app itself, one needs to support multiple devices.
 Supporting each new native device means that one has to write native code on respective platforms to interface with the backend.
-Most often the Preferred message format is JSON.
-The marshaling and de-marshaling of JSON messages from and into Native Objects itself is a very tedious, error prone and time taking activity.
-Most BaaS Providers offer Native SDKs on various platforms.
-Also some of them provide JS libraries and serverside language support if the App developer is taking the HTML5 route.
+Most often the preferred message format is JSON.
+The marshaling and de-marshaling of JSON messages from and into Native Objects itself is a very tedious, error prone and time taking action.
+Most BaaS providers offer native SDKs on various platforms.
+Also some of them provide JS libraries and server-side language support if the app developer is taking the HTML5 route.